tegos-article/article-dont-let-your-staging-server-die-separate-task-scheduling-in-laravel/1-article.md

 If you're running Laravel in production, you probably use task scheduling.
-It's one of those features that just works - until it stops.
+It's one of those features that just works, until it stops.
 Especially on your staging server.

 ## The Problem

-In real-world apps, you must have a staging environment.
+If you're building real apps, you need a staging environment.
 It's your safe playground to test changes before they hit production.
-I run a simple one on a Digital Ocean droplet just 2 vCPUs, nothing fancy.
+I run a simple one on a Digital Ocean droplet just 2 vCPUs, nothing really fancy.
 It handles my Laravel 10 app like a champ... until one day, it didn't.
-The server just froze.
-SSHing in and firing up htop revealed both CPU cores maxed out and memory nearly full:
+The server just froze and wouldn't respond.
+I jumped in over SSH and popped open htop revealed both cpu cores maxed out and memory nearly full:

 ```
    1[||||||||||||||||||100.0%]